Surrogacy Law By State

 Is hiring a reproductive lawyer necessary?

 Cutting through all the red tape surrounding the surrogacy journey can be overwhelming for anyone.
-This is why it’s recommended that intended parents enlist the services of an experienced attorney with experience in reproductive law.
+This is why it’s recommended that intended parents enlist the services of an experienced surrogacy attorney with experience in reproductive law.
 He or she will have the expertise needed to understand the legalities of surrogacy by state to better ensure the smoothest process possible under the specific circumstances.

 Even surrogacy-friendly states may present complications that require a certain level of familiarity with the law to resolve.
 Intended parents who hire a lawyer to assist them through the process can be assured that they will have all their obligations taken care of so they can focus on preparing to welcome their baby into the family.